cvilas/grape/docs/02_roadmap.md

   - :done: Start requirement document
   - :done: Choose data types to support.
   - :done: Implement fixed size non-allocating strings
-  - Consider a new buffer type based on mpscq that allows in-place operations to commit/read data using `std::invocable`
+  - Implement `FIFOBuffer` supporting in-place operations to write/read data
-    - Consider fixed size string for logs
-    - Use the alternative buffer implementation for logs.
   - Propose how to serialise data at the plant and deserialise at monitor
     - use fixed size data structures
     - serdes is basically required for big-endian<->little-endian conversations, even if fixed size data structures are used. maybe use fastcdr